Buying a Used Car

 A two day cooling off period applies to the purchase of all second-hand vehicles, thanks to recent amendments to the Second-hand Vehicle Dealers Act.
 However, it’s important to note, the two day cooling off period only applies to vehicles purchased through a second-hand vehicle dealer.
 If you buy at auction or through a private sale, there is no cooling off period.
 Cooling off rights do not apply to new vehicles.

-For more information on your rights when purchasing a vehicle, visit the Office of Consumer and Business Services.
+For more information on your rights when purchasing a vehicle, visit Information and services for South Australians.

 Cooling Off FAQ’s